Help define teaching excellence at the UW

-Overview of the initiative
+Background of the initiative

-In spring 2022, the president and provost convened a group of faculty, staff and students to informally and collectively identify key questions regarding the future of teaching and learning at the UW, as well as related issues that we should address on behalf of our students as we emerge from the pandemic.
+In spring 2022, the president and provost convened a group of faculty, staff, and students to informally and collectively identify key questions regarding the future of teaching and learning at the UW, as well as related issues that we should address on behalf of our students as we emerge from the pandemic.
 They looked at national trends and incorporated what we learned during the pandemic about using instructional technologies and the importance of ensuring equitable learning outcomes in the face of great societal upheaval.
 This initial group prioritized key areas for the UW to address.

-Based on their recommendations, the provost launched two working groups in autumn 2022, one focused on course and program access and the other on instructional quality.
+Based on their recommendations, the provost launched two working groups in autumn 2022, one focused on the course and program access and the other on instructional quality.

 Each group included tri-campus tenured faculty, tri-campus teaching faculty, members from the Faculty Council on Teaching and the Faculty Council on Academic Standards, student leaders, associate deans for academics, and instructional support staff experts.